cawa102/tomotoken/README.md

 # tomotoken

+How you use Claude Code is visualized as a pet🦖🎉

-Your Claude Code token usage, visualized as a growing pet.
+Your Claude Code token usage would be EXP, growing your unique pet.

 Tomotoken reads your local session logs, counts the tokens, and grows a creature that hatches from an egg, develops a personality from your coding habits, and eventually completes.
 Then you get a new egg.
 Every billion tokens produces one pet.

+Characters are generated based on how your Claude Code perceives the way you use it. -- Yes, it's absolutely on a whim😆

 <p align="center">
   <img src="example/fire-fox-spirit-preview.png" alt="Fire Fox Spirit" width="180">